ga4gh/ga4gh-starter-kit-passport/CONFIGURATION.md

 ## YAML config file

-The YAML config file must contain a single root property of `drs`, under which all subconfigurations are located:
+The YAML config file must contain a single root property of `passportBrokerConfig`, under which all subconfigurations are located:

 ```
 passportBrokerConfig: